arduino-libraries/Arduino_EMBRYO_2/docs/api.md

 ### `setSpeed()`

 Sets the motor's speed, in milliseconds, according to the time between pulses.
+This value is the motor's time to make a half step.
 The maximum speed is 200 milliseconds and the minimum speed is 25000 milliseconds.
 The default speed value is 200 milliseconds.

 #### Syntax

 ```
 axis.setSpeed(speed)
 ```
+#### Parameters

+* _speed_: time in milliseconds between pulses (defaults to 200)

 #### Example

 ```
-#include <Arduino_Embryo.h>
+#include <Arduino_EMBRYO_2.h>

 StepMotor axis(1, A5, 5, 6, 3, 4, A2, A1, 2, 12);